 Tips for Dealing with Arizona Summer Heat

-Some homeowners in retirement communities are lucky enough to have two homes.
+Some homeowners who live in a Phoenix retirement community are lucky enough to have two homes.
 One in beautiful Phoenix during the good weather times (Nov- May) and another to whisk them away to cooler temperatures during the sweltering summer months (July- Sept).
-But, many don’t, they have one full-time home here in one of the many Valley of the Sun active adult retirement communities.
+But, many don’t have two homes; they have one full-time home here in one of the many Valley of the Sun’s active adult retirement communities.

 How do they handle the heat, well, many full-time residents get out of Dodge per say?
 Ok, we’re not in Texas, so they get out of town for the hottest months.
 For example, my parents who live in Sun City West travel.
 They visit family, my sister and brother who live in WA state or visit cooler states, travel abroad and cruise.
 You just think of our hot summer as winter or spring in Seattle when it’s wet and cold.
 Or if you are from Chicago or the East coast, it replaces snow and ice storms in the winter.
 You do things inside.

 Another fun thing to take your mind off the heat is a stay vacation.
 What is that, you ask?
 It’s a local vacation right here in the greater Phoenix area at a resort hotel for residents who live in Arizona.
 There are beautiful 4, and 5-star resorts in Scottsdale and other parts of the valley priced super cheap for the summer months.
 Many rooms are half price compared to the good weather winter months.
 What’s more, you don’t have far to drive to be on vacation.
 You’re not spending a day traveling to get to your destination.
 My favorite place for a stay vacation in the West Valley is The Wigwam Resort.